JesusFreke/smalidea/README.md

 4. Once the project has been created, right click on the src directory and select "Mark Directory As->Sources Root"
 5. Open the project settings and select/create an appropriate JDK
 6. Install/start the application on the device
-7. Run ddms, and select the application's process
+7. Run `adb shell ps | grep <package-name>` and take note of the pid of the application process
+8. run `adb forward tcp:8700 jdwp:<pid>`
-8. In IDEA, Create a new "Remote" debug configuration (Run->Edit Configurations), and change the debug port to 8700
+9. In IDEA, Create a new "Remote" debug configuration (Run->Edit Configurations), and change the debug port to 8700
-9. Run->Debug
+10. Run->Debug
-10. The application should pause if/when the breakpoint is hit, at which point you can single step, add watches, etc.
+11. The application should pause if/when the breakpoint is hit, at which point you can single step, add watches, etc.

 or do the following in recent Android Studio 3.2: